-Because I’m a scaredy-cat and occasionally sensible, I caught up with Rob - one of the Directors at Infuse My.
-Colour before I started, who gave me some insider tips on how to use them.
+Because I’m a scaredy-cat and occasionally sensible, I caught up with Rob, one of the Directors at Infuse My.
+Colour, before I started.
+He gave me some insider tips on how to use this product.

 1. It's all about that base.
 So tone it.

 It turns out that Meghan Trainor must know a thing or two about the colour wheel.
 If you’ve got more yellow-blonde tones, this is essentially the same as adding yellow to your colours, so a blue (like Cobalt) would turn out more green, and a pink (like Ruby) more peach.
 I wanted more pure, icy results, so I toned my yellow-blonde to a white-blonde first using the platinum wash, but more on that later.

 2. Test the colour on white tissue or paper.

 This will show you the shade you can expect to achieve on a pure white base, so there won’t be any surprises when you come to apply.
 Rob explained how he always applies the colours on a test strand at the back of the head, so you can see how it comes out before going ahead with the full application.

 3. Mix to make the exact shades you want.

 This can be done in the palm of your hand, which takes approximately 3 seconds, or in a small bowl if you want to be more precise.
 Or if you’re running low on equipment like me, use a glass candle holder, which definitely shows that you’re creative, not juvenile.